Understanding green energy

 Can green energy replace fossil fuels?

 The short answer is yes, but it will take time to fully shift away from fossil fuels.
-In 2023, fossil fuels accounted for 83% of total U.S. energy consumption, which means we are far away from no longer relying on them.
+In 2024, fossil fuels accounted for 84% of total U.S. energy consumption, indicating that the country remains heavily dependent on them.
 The good news is that you can take steps to reduce your household’s reliance on fossil fuels by choosing a green energy plan.

 What is the benefit of green energy?

 Green energy sources are naturally replenishable and emit little to no harmful chemicals.
-Compared to fossil fuels which release a large amount of carbon dioxide and other harmful gasses into the atmosphere, green energy leaves little impact on the environment.
+Compared to fossil fuels, which release a significant amount of carbon dioxide and other harmful gases into the atmosphere, green energy is a sustainable alternative to traditional electricity sources.

 Green energy and how it works